jadethorn/jadethorn/README.md

 - 👋 Hi, I’m @jadethorn
-- 👀 I’m interested in data analytics and video games.
+- 👀 I’m interested in data analytics, IT, and video games.
-- 🌱 I’m currently learning web development through The Odin Project.
+- 🌱 I just got my A+ certification!

 <!---
 jadethorn/jadethorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.